dao-xyz/protocols/README.md

-# Solchat, a chatt app on Solana
+# Solvei, a chat app on Solana

-WIP
+Learning solana by programming a fun app

 ## MVP idea